International response to the Spanish Civil War: Control plan

 That culminated in a period during 1937 during which all of the powers were prepared to give up on non-intervention.
 By the end of July, the committee was in deadlock, and the aims of a successful outcome to the Spanish Civil War was looking unlikely for the Republic.
 Unrestricted Italian submarine warfare began on 12 August.
 The British Admiralty believed that a significant control effort was the best solution to attacks on British shipping.
 The committee decided that naval patrols did not justify the expense and would be replaced with observers at ports.

 The Conference of Nyon was arranged by the British for all parties with a Mediterranean coastline, despite appeals by Italy and Germany for the committee to handle piracy and the other issues that the conference was to discuss.
 It decided for French and British fleets to patrol the areas of sea west of Malta and to attack any suspicious submarines.
 Also, warships that attacked neutral shipping would be attacked.
 Eden claimed that non-intervention had stopped a European war.
 The League of Nations reported on the Spanish situation by noting the "failure of non-intervention".
 On 6 November, the plan to recognise the Nationalists as belligerents, once significant progress had been made, was finally accepted.
 The Nationalists accepted on 20 November and the Republicans on 1 December.
 On 27 June, Maisky agreed to send two commissions to Spain to enumerate foreign volunteer forces and to bring about their withdrawal.
 The Nationalists, wishing to prevent the fall of the sympathetic British government, led by Neville Chamberlain, were seen to accept the plan.

 National non-intervention

 United Kingdom and France

-The British government proclaimed neutrality, and its foreign policy was to prevent a major war by appeasement of Italy and Germany.
-British leaders believed that the Spanish Republican government was the puppet of extreme-left socialists and communists.
-Accordingly, the British Cabinet adopted a policy of benevolent neutrality towards the military insurgents, a covert aim being to avoid any direct or indirect help to the Republic.
-Public opinion was divided, with a clear majority demanding another major war to be avoided.
-A large part of the British population was strongly anticommunist and so tended to prefer a Nationalist victory.
-However, Popular Front elements on the left strongly favoured the Republican cause.